quay/clair/.github/ISSUE_TEMPLATE.md

 Issues that do not contain the Environment section are AUTOMATICALLY CLOSED.
 If you're making a feature request, please specify "N/A" under the environment section.

+Please note that issues against Clair v2 will be closed automatically unless someone has volunteered to work on it.
 -->

 - Clair version/image: